mdwiltfong/secret-santa/README.md

    - First, you must launch the server.
 You can do this by running `npm run dev`
    - The server by default listens at port 3000.
 So if your server is running correctly, you should be able to visit `http://localhost:3000`
    - Once your app is runing, you can launch the front-end.
 You can do this by chaning your directory to `/client` and then running `npm run dev`.
 Vite is able to find available ports and then launch the app.
 As a result, you will have to pay attention to what your terminal prints out to know what port to visit.
    - You can also clear and seed the database by running `npm run db:seed`.
+5. **SendGrid Account and API Key:**
+   You may want to interact with the apps ability to send emails through [Twilio's SendGrid API](https://www.twilio.com/en-us/sendgrid/email-api).
+If so, you will need to sign up for an account and get an API key.
+If you don't want to interact with this part of the app, you can at least set `SEND_GRID_KEY` and `SEND_GRID_EMAIL` to empty strings.
+That way the tests can pass.

 ## Testing